foundriesio/docs/source/reference-manual/boards/versal.rst

      :width: 800
      :align: center

 #.
-Connect the device end of a USB Type-C cable to the board.
+Using a USB Type-C cable, connect the board to the PC host.

-#.
-Connect the other end of the cable to the PC host controlling the device.

 #.
 Four UART connections will appear on the PC: one of them will be the JTAG interface, another one the console.